In Praise of Community Farmers

-On Saturday 8th the farm had there squab harvest day and they had hoards of people coming along to help and to celebrate a superb crop.
+On Saturday 8th October 2016 The Community Farm had there squash harvest day, and they had hoards of people coming along to help and to celebrate a superb crop.

 Witnessing so many people with muddy hands making light work of harvesting tons of colourful squash was a rich experience.
-To know that by now all the big wood crates of squash are now tucked up in the cold store is a secure feeling for the farm.
-Its been a good growing year for squash and so brings happiness and security.
+To know that by now all the big wooden crates of squash are tucked up in the cold store is a secure feeling.
+It’s been a good growing year for squash, which brings happiness and security.

-Its great to know that our shops will all have big displays of the squash harvest.
-And that everyone who buys and then eats these delicious, nutritious foods, will know that love and hard work got them from farm to shop.
+It’s great to know that our shops will all have big displays from the squash harvest; that everyone who buys and then eats these delicious, nutritious gourds will know that love and hard work got them from farm to shop.

-Close to the squash harvest I saw a huge crop of leeks looking tremendous.
+Close to the squash I saw a huge crop of leeks looking tremendous.
 Leeks are not an easy crop to make work by hand.
-Its fine for the big harvester machines who can get tons of leeks to market in 1 day.
-Digging with forks and stripping and washing takes time.
-Better Food decided to help the farm this year through their adopt a crop and our chosen crop was leeks.
-So we directly helped make sure the farm make a success of the leeks this year.
-Many of our staff have been to the farm as volunteers to help with what ever needed doing as well as helping with leek digging.
+It’s fine for the big harvester machines, which can get tons of leeks to market in a day, but digging with forks, then stripping and washing the stems takes time.
+Better Food decided to help the farm this year through their Adopt-a-Crop scheme and our chosen crop was leeks.
+Through the shcheme, we’ve directly helped make sure the farm makes a success of the leeks this year.
+Many of our staff have been to the farm as volunteers to help on the fields too.

-I have been involved with the farm from its inception and its had a some very tough times making it all stack up.
-I am delighted to say I have never seen such great crops and happy teams.
-Launching into new ways of working in food production that really values the soil and the people who tend it.
-And producing a diverse range of crops is a bit like trying to push back the giant machine of industrial agriculture and a cheap food culture that serves no one.
-The Community farm are doing it.
-And thay have learnt that with perseverance and volunteer good will it can begin to work.
+I have been involved with the farm from its inception and though it’s had a some very tough times making things stack up, I am delighted to say I have never seen such great crops and happy teams.
+Launching into new ways of working in food production that really values the soil and the people who tend it is a risky business.
+Producing a diverse range of crops means trying to push back the giant machine of industrial agriculture and a cheap food culture that serves no one.
+The Community Farm are doing just that, and thay have learnt that with perseverance and the goodwill of volunteers it can work.
 Together we can push back the giants just a little.

-I take my hat off to all those who have slogged through summers of long hours and winters of cold and mud tending.
+I take my hat off to all those who have slogged through summers of long hours and winters of cold and mud.
 Thank you farmers.

 About the Author: